- Wealth PMS (50L+)

 Deepak Shenoy: This is great.
 Yes.
 Anugrah, I mean, your thoughts as well, on where you are going

 Anugrah Shrivastava: Sure.
 So actually on the first part, right, I think in terms of doing the basic checks, SEBI is doing the job, so we don’t want to go there because I’m sure the regulator is looking at all the requirements, be in terms of capital adequacy, be it in terms of education and everything else.
-So one thing that we are absolutely 100 percent sure is that we want to only work with the licensed professionals who the regulator has allowed to operate in the ecosystem.
+So one thing that we are absolutely 100 per cent sure is that we want to only work with the licensed professionals who the regulator has allowed to operate in the ecosystem.
 Right.
-And but after that, there are multiple ways in which we today also we deal with them and tomorrow also we might deal with them.
+And but after that, there are multiple ways in which we today also deal with them and tomorrow also we might deal with them.
 Right.
-Today, as I was explaining to you that an advisor can choose or a research analyst can choose to be completely away from the ecosystem and operate in a silo so that the system is flexible enough to just give him that solution, that he can just get the website that everything works normally.
-Normally it does integrated with all the brokers, and he can just directly get his clients on to that particular website.
+Today, as I was explaining to you that an advisor can choose or a research analyst can choose to be completely away from the ecosystem and operate in a silo so that the system is flexible enough just to give him that solution, that he can just get the website that everything works normally.
+Normally, it integrates with all the brokers, and he can just directly get his clients on to that particular website.
 Right now.
-The second part is actually where there are different advisors, where we can essentially be on the lookout to tell if there are certain good people who are coming in, how do we ensure that they get the attention, they get the highlight.
+The second part is actually where there are different advisors, where we can essentially be on the lookout to tell if certain good people are coming in, how do we ensure that they get the attention, they get the highlight.
 So that essentially we have some thoughts, but haven’t decided implementing anything yet onto the platform.
 But that’s something which is very, very interesting, because, as I said, was also mentioning that like Vasanth was mentioning the whole creator economy is what’s happening in the fund management also.
 Right.

 Deepak Shenoy: Correct.